pra-dan/TAMPPA/README.md

     42         1       3242.0   3242.0      8.4      print("test Accuracy",lr.score(Xts,Yts))
 ```

 But, there seems to be no method to get these stats in a exportable file that can be used with flexibility.

 On dumping the logs to a `.txt` file still requires an individual to parse data from the text by self and then convert the content into a `.csv` file; which is a common format for sharing statistical data and plotting using MATPLOTLIB.

 This is exactly what **TAMPPA** does !
 It outputs one `.csv` file per function and another text file `func_names.txt` and `again_func_names.txt` for accessing these files easily.

 ## Pre-requisites:
 **Note: Both the parsers need a .txt file to parse results from**

+* The package has been tested on `memory-profiler==0.60.0` and `line-profiler==2.1.1` and tries to replace existing versions with these.
+So **its advisable to use a virtualenv or a conda env**.
 * Run both the profilers or the profiler whose results you need as a `csv`, and save the logs on the console to a `.txt` file.
 For e.g saving the memory profiling results of the python application `mainm.py` and saving the results to `mem_res_1.txt`

 ```python3